zeper-eng/Learning/README.md

 (2): ![y = b0+B1X](https://latex.codecogs.com/svg.latex?y%20=%20b_0+b_1x) (for a univariate regression)

-This implementation uses the linalg definition for ease of implementation, where X is our design matrix.
+This implementation uses the linear algebra form for ease of implementation, where X is our design matrix.
 A design matrix is a matrix where each row is one of our observations i and each column is one of our features k.
-Importantly the first column of the design matrix is all 1's so B0 our intercept is constant across observations (also the reason its different from a feature matrix).
+Importantly the first column of the design matrix is all 1's so B0 our intercept is constant across observations (also the reason it's different from a feature matrix).

 B is our coefficient vector which contains coefficients for each one of our predictors.
 Here the optimal predictors can be determined with the closed form solution